Secure Passwords: Practical Developer Guide

 Common Password Mistakes to Avoid

-Before we dive into creating strong passwords, let's examine the most frequent mistakes that leave accounts vulnerable to attack:
+Before we get to creating strong passwords, look at the most frequent mistakes that leave accounts vulnerable to attack:

 Using Dictionary Words